 Sudbury - Guy Carriere

 Guy was born and raised in Sudbury.
 He was born with retinitis pigmentosa and with having limited sight he relies on his guide dog Dixon.
 Guy is currently attending Laurentian University working towards a degree in social work.
 He is married to a beautiful loving woman and he has an eight-year-old son who he describes as his "whole world".

-Toronto - Chelsea Mohler
+Toronto - Elizabeth Mohler

-Chelsea holds a master’s degree from the University of Western Ontario in Occupational Science.
+Elizabeth holds a master’s degree from the University of Western Ontario in Occupational Science.
 She presently works as an assistive technology educator and community engagement specialist at BALANCE for Blind Adults.
-Chelsea is passionate about assisting clients gain independence using assistive and mainstream technology, and using technology to connect clients to both their digital and actual communities.
+Elizabeth is passionate about assisting clients gain independence using assistive and mainstream technology, and using technology to connect clients to both their digital and actual communities.
 She co-authored Creating a Culture of Accessibility in the Sciences and has worked for several years mentoring post-secondary students with disabilities, helping them to find and implement new learning strategies.
-Chelsea sits as an active member on the Ontario government Education Standards committee where she provides consultation and helps develop strategies to inform a more inclusive education landscape.
+Elizabeth sits as an active member on the Ontario government Education Standards committee where she provides consultation and helps develop strategies to inform a more inclusive education landscape.